waheed047/resne18-preact/Read.md

 # ResNet18 with Preactivation Blocks for CIFAR-10

 This repository contains an implementation of a ResNet18 model with Preactivation Basic Blocks for the CIFAR-10 dataset using PyTorch.
-The model is trained for image classification and demonstrates the use of data augmentation, learning rate scheduling, and training-validation loop setup.
+The model is trained for image classification and demonstrates the use of data augmentation, learning rate scheduling, and training validation loop setup.

 ## Setup and Requirements

 1. Make sure you have Python 3.x and PyTorch installed.
-2. Clone this repository: `git clone https://github.com/your-username/resnet-preact-cifar10.git`
+2. Clone this repository: `git clone https://github.com/waheed047/resnet-preact-cifar10.git`
 3. Install required packages: `pip install -r requirements.txt`

 ## Usage